 Assessing Statistics and Research Methodology in the MCAT Exam

 Medical educators have long recognized the importance of statistical thinking and quantitative reasoning skills for practicing physicians.
 In recent years, multiple blue-ribbon panels, advisory committees, and other important stakeholder groups charged with improving medical education have confirmed that these skills are important for 21st-century physicians working in a health care system that is becoming increasingly complex.
-To encourage future physicians to master these skills, these groups have called for a greater emphasis on teaching statistical thinking and quantitative reasoning skills during medical training.Some content is only viewable by ASA Members who subscribe to CHANCE.
+To encourage future physicians to master these skills, these groups have called for a greater emphasis on teaching statistical thinking and quantitative reasoning skills during medical training.Some content is only viewable by ASA Members.
 If you are an ASA member, log in to Members Only and look for CHANCE under your publications.